bmarchev/wcswork/README.md

 Bruteforce.py:

 bruteforce.py is a python bruteforce script that only works on a specific IP that is only reachable when a specific VM (owned by WCS) is running.
-Therefore, this script also serves educational purposes.
+Therefore, this script only serves educational purposes.

 Index.html: